-Comparison against Baseline: We additionally evaluated the CSI score on a coarser $0.5^{\circ}$ resolution grid and compare the results against the baseline algorithm, evaluated on the same grid.
+We additionally evaluated the CSI score on a coarser 0.5° resolution grid and compare the results against the baseline algorithm revaluated on the same grid.
 The used baseline does not classify its results which is why we only display and compare the task of front detection and forgo any classification results.
 Due to the previously mentioned fragmentation issues, we only evaluate the results where each front may be matched against the complete set of fronts rather than just a single front object.
 The baseline algorithm is only designed for the application in the midlatitudes and should not detect stationary fronts.
 Hence for this comparison we further restrict our evaluation region to fit within the midlatitudes of the northern hemisphere and remove stationary fronts from the labels and network output.
 There may be an offset between the placement of a front by the baseline and the weather services as the baseline locates its fronts at the center of a passing front rather than the leading edge.
-While we believe that the used matching procedure already respects such a difference we also evaluated the baseline method using $D=500 {\rm km}$ , doubling the search radius compared to our network.
-As shown in Table 6 our network (NET) outperforms the baseline algorithm (baseline) in all evaluated scenarios and metrics with a more than twice as high of a CSI score when using $D=250 {\rm km}$ .
-Even when the baseline is evaluated with a larger search radius of $D=500 {\rm km}$ the network outperforms it with a difference in CSI scores of more than 10%, even though the network is still evaluated using the smaller search radius of $D=250 {\rm km}$ .
+While we believe that the used matching procedure already respects such a difference we also evaluated the baseline method using $D = 500 \mathrm{km}$, i.e. doubling the search radius compared to that used in the evaluation of our network.
+As shown in Table 6 our network (NET) outperforms the baseline algorithm (baseline) in all evaluated scenarios and metrics with a more than twice as high of a CSI score when using $D = 250 \mathrm{km}$.
+Even when the baseline is evaluated with a larger search radius of $D = 500 \mathrm{km}$ the network outperforms it with a difference in CSI scores of more than 10%, even though the network is still evaluated using the smaller search radius of $D = 250 \mathrm{km}$.

-3.1.2 Comparison of Frontal Climatologies
+3.1.3 Comparison of Frontal Climatologies

-To further investigate the soundness of our predictions we created frontal climatologies for the year 2016 for both the provided weather service labels as well as our network and the baseline method.
-While the respective weather services only provide labels within their analysis region, both the network and the baseline can be executed on the global grid.
-As in section 3.1.1 we explicitly remove stationary fronts from both the NWS label dataset as well as the network output, when creating those climatologies.
-This is done as the baseline method does not include fronts propagating at less than $3 \,\mathrm{m\,s^{-1}}$ .
-The baseline was designed for application within the midlatitudes, and results outside the midlatitudes should be taken with care.
-We therefore
+To further investigate the soundness of our predictions front detection we created frontal climatologies for the year 2016 for both the provided weather service labels well as our network, our network, and the baseline method.
+While the respective weather services only provide labels within their analysis region, both the network and the baseline can be executed on the global gridentire globe.
+As in section 3.1.1 3.1.2 we explicitly remove stationary fronts from both the NWS label dataset data-set as well as the network output, when creating those climatologies.
+This is done as the baseline method does not include fronts propagating at less than 3 ms-1.
+The baseline method was designed for application within the midlatitudes and results